 Radiation Guideline 3: Recommendations for minimum standards and safety requirements for fixed radiation gauges (PDF 75KB) and the Code of practice and safety guide for safe use of fixed radiation gauges, RPS 13 must be followed by appropriately qualified CREs in the assessment of fixed radiation gauges.

 An accredited person will also need to comply with relevant provisions of the recommendations and the Code, except in so far as any provision is inconsistent with the Radiation Control Act 1990 and/or the regulations under that Act.

-A person who is 'registered' in an equivalent occupation in another state or territory or New Zealand may be entitled to apply to the EPA, under the Mutual Recognition Act 1992 (Cwlth), for an accreditation related to their occupation.
+A person who is registered in an equivalent occupation in another state or territory or New Zealand may be entitled to apply to the EPA for a NSW CRE accreditation under the mutual recognition scheme.

 Certificate of compliance

 CREs accredited under the Radiation Control Act to assess radiation apparatus for the purpose of certifying compliance with the requirements of Standard 6 must only use an electronic certificate of compliance approved by the EPA for reporting compliance.
 A copy of an electronic certificate of compliance can be obtained by e-mailing email@example.com.